-- Company-owned retail stores located in the United States, Canada, Puerto Rico, the United Kingdom, Ireland, France, all non-traditional store locations and three e-commerce websites or "webstores"; - · International stores operated under franchise agreements; and - · License arrangements with third parties that manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.
+• Company-owned retail stores located in the United States, Canada, Puerto Rico, the United Kingdom, Ireland, France, all non-traditional store locations and multiple e-commerce websites or "webstores";

+- · International stores operated under franchise agreements; and - · License arrangements with third parties which manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.

-Selected financial data attributable to each segment for the thirteen weeks ended April 3, 2010 and April 4, 2009 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.
+Selected financial data attributable to each segment for the thirteen and twenty-six weeks ended July 3, 2010 and July 4, 2009 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.

-Store contribution, for our consolidated operations, was 16.8% for the thirteen weeks ended April 3, 2010 and 13.6% for the thirteen weeks ended April 4, 2009 and consolidated net income as a percentage of total revenues was 1.7% for the thirteen weeks ended April 3, 2010 and consolidated net loss as a percentage of total revenues was 0.8% for the thirteen weeks ended April 4, 2009.
-See "- Non-GAAP Financial Measures" for a definition of store contribution and a reconciliation of store contribution to net income or loss.
-The increase in our store contribution over the prior year was primarily due to the increase in comparable store sales and the corresponding increase in gross margins as we were able to leverage our fixed occupancy costs in our North American operations.
-Additional improvements in gross margin were driven by increased merchandise margin resulting from the change in product mix.
+Store contribution, for our consolidated operations, was 10.6% for the twenty-six weeks ended July 3, 2010 and 9.7% for the twenty-six weeks ended July 4, 2009 and consolidated net loss as a percentage of total revenues was 3.9% for the twenty-six weeks ended July 3, 2010 and 3.8% for the twenty-six weeks ended July 4, 2009.
+See "- Non-GAAP Financial Measures" for a definition of store contribution and a reconciliation of store contribution to net loss.
+The increase in our store contribution over the prior year was primarily due to the improvements in gross margin driven by increased merchandise margin decreases in marketing spend and store payroll as compared to the prior period.